$E_\infty$-cells and general linear groups of finite fields: General linear groups as an -algebra

 where the bottom map uses the canonical identification of the double dual $(P^{\vee})^\vee$ with $P$.
 These identifications are equivariant for the action of $\mr{GL}(P,\text{ pres $W$})$ on the left hand side and the action of $\mr{GL}(P^\vee,\text{ pres $W^\circ$})$ on the right side, upon identifying these groups by dualizing.

 One can reduce the study of relative Tits buildings to the study of ordinary Tits buildings and those relative Tits buildings where $W \subset P$ is a line.
 This is due to Quillen and appears in his unpublished notebooks.
-We give his proof below, which can also be found in \cite{SprehnWahl}:
+We give a version of his proof below, and a similar argument can be found in \cite[\S 3.1]{SprehnWahl}:

 \begin{lemma}[Quillen] Let $P$ be a $\bF$-vector space of finite dimension $\geq 2$ and $0 \subsetneq W \subsetneq P$ be a non-zero proper subspace.
 Let $L$ be a one-dimensional subspace of $W$.
 Then there is a homotopy equivalence